Guarani language: Nasal harmony

 That is, for a word with a single stressed vowel, all voiced segments will be either oral or nasal, while voiceless consonants are unaffected, as in oral /ᵐbotɨ/ vs nasal /mõtɨ̃/.

+Orthography

 Grammar

-Guaraní is a highly agglutinative language, often classified as polysynthetic.
+Guarani is a highly agglutinative language, often classified as polysynthetic.
 It is a fluid-S type active language, and it has been classified as a 6th class language in Milewski's typology.
 It uses subject–verb–object (SVO) word order usually, but object–verb when the subject is not specified.